CalvinChad1/bcworkshop/README.md

 ```
 You can also add ``--save`` after the installation command if you want it saved in your package.json for whatever reason.
 (OPTIONAL)

 After installing BCWorkshop into your project folder, create 2 empty folders for BCWorkshop to read data and generate Beys in.
 You can name them whatever you want but make sure you remember the folder's usage.
+You will also need to create a file named `index.js` or whatever you called your main file in the `npm init` prompt.
 You should end up with a project folder that looks something like this:
 ![ProjectFolder](https://media.discordapp.net/attachments/692234599350140961/797386222623784990/unknown.png)
 That's it!
 You've set up a development environment needed to create Beys.
 If you made it this far, you can relax now because you've done the hardest step.